SatoshiumAI/satoshium-us/chronicle/sources/README.md

 * Workflow Definition
 * Atlas record

-Chronicle may reference those objects as sources.
+Chronicle may preserve either:

+* A Chronicle Source Record documenting the authoritative Source
+* A direct authoritative reference when a separate Source Record is unnecessary

 Their authority comes from the originating system.